pivotal/docs-tap/getting-started.md

 ## Purpose

-The intention of this guide is to walk you through the experience of promoting your first application using the Tanzu Application Platform.
+This guide intends to walk you through the experience of promoting your first application using the Tanzu Application Platform.

 The intended user of this guide is anyone curious about Tanzu Application Platform and its parts.
 There are two high-level workflows described in this document: